BW PolyureaProtective CoatingsContact

 BW8009 primer sealer layer preparing the wall surface before BW0-8029 polyaspartic wall coats

-Builds a continuous wall protection coat.
+BW0-8029 builds the first continuous wall protection coat.

 Exterior wall coating build-up showing BW8009 primer plus first and second BW0-8029 wall coats

-Improves exposed weather resistance and surface durability.
+BW0-8029 improves exposed weather resistance and surface durability.

 How This System Helps Reduce Common Wall Problems